aspnet/Tooling/known-issues-vs2017-preview.md

 ![image](https://cloud.githubusercontent.com/assets/8246794/25904679/c8bfd458-3554-11e7-8ba3-76bc79b559db.png)

 * #### Workaround:
-This error is actually pretty safe to ignore - [see here](https://github.com/aspnet/EntityFramework/issues/8163) for more info.
+This error can be ignored - [see here](https://github.com/aspnet/EntityFramework/issues/8163) for more info.
 If you look at the Solution Explorer, you can see that the migration actually got added.

 Alternatively, you can use "dotnet ef migrations add" to add the migration instead of the PowerShell cmdlet